 Spring knee is also sometimes associated with over-gearing, so it's often a good idea to use smaller gears and higher cadence until the problem subsides.

-When to see a bike fitter or physiotherapist
+When to see a bike fitter or physiotherapist for cycling knee pain

 There is only so much you can learn from the internet - and it's important to understand that lack of strength, flexibility and bike fit are all very intertwined.
 If you're struggling from long term, persistent, or ride stopping pain - it's a good idea to check yourself in with a physiotherapist, osteopath or medical professional.
 You should also aim to book in for a bike fit carried out by someone who will look at your own flexibility and weaknesses, as well as riding style and volume.